-This morning we visit the Cango Caves, taking a guided tour of the elaborate underground cave system (included in Activity Package).
-The Cango Caves are some of the most impressive limestone caverns and the different formations are quite astonishing.
+We visit the Cango Caves, taking a guided tour of the elaborate underground cave system (included in Activity Package).
+The Cango Caves feature some of the most impressive limestone caverns on the planet and the different formations are quite astonishing.

-Spend day four enjoying optional outdoor and adventure activities, or lazing on the beautiful beaches of Plett, as Plettenberg is known locally.
-Your guide can help you organise activities and the safari truck travels between selected points on a set schedule to enable you to move between highlights.
+From Plett, the choice is yours - pick an optional adventure activity or head to Nature's Valley.
+Your guide can help you to organise optional activities and the safari truck moves between selected points on a set schedule to enable you to move between highlights.
 Options include sea kayaking, ocean safaris and bird or animal sanctuary visits.
-In the afternoon you can go to Nature’s Valley this afternoon to hike along the coast and relax on the unspoilt beaches - enjoying the peace of this scenic hideaway.
-Later in the afternoon, a short drive takes us to the Storms River near Bloukrans Bridge, further along the renowned Garden Route.
+In the afternoon you can go to Nature’s Valley to hike along the coast and relax on the unspoilt beaches - enjoying the peace of this scenic hideaway.

-On day five we explore the stunning coastal region of Tsitsikamma National Park.
+On day five we explore the scenic coastal region of Tsitsikamma National Park.
 One of South Africa’s natural treasures, the Tsitsikamma National Park incorporates rich marine ecosystems, lush indigenous forests and fynbos-covered hills.
 While in Tsitsikamma we walk the first stretch of the Otter Trail, one of the most famous hiking trails in the country.
-Alternatively you can walk along the boardwalks at Storms River Mouth, crossing the suspension bridge along the way.
+We also walk to the Big Tree, an eight-hundred-year-old yellowwood in the indigenous forest of Tsitsikamma.

 Our journey through South Africa continues along the Garden Route and into the rustic Eastern Cape Province.
-Along the way we stop off in Jeffreys Bay, one of the top surfing spots in the world.
+Along the way, we stop off in Jeffreys Bay, one of the top surfing spots in the world.
 Visit the surfing museum, take a quick surf or sit back and watch the waves with a cup of coffee.

 Then we head to a private game farm near Addo Elephant National Park, which is home to one of the densest populations of African elephants in the world.
 In the afternoon we embark on a game drive in Addo Park in our safari truck.
 This massive game park also boasts the ‘Big Seven’ (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark) as the game park includes both land and marine habitats.

-On day eight we travel to Graaff Reinet in the semi-arid Karoo.
+Today we travel to Graaff Reinet in the semi-arid Karoo.
 The Karoo is known for its expansive, flat landscapes with dry sheep farms and a scattering of remote towns.

-In the afternoon a local guide takes us on a historical tour of Graaff-Reinet, the fourth oldest town in South Africa.
-We spend some time sightseeing in the town, which hosts one of the highest concentrations of monuments in the country.
+In the afternoon you can join a local guide for a historical tour of Graaff-Reinet, time allowing.
+The fourth oldest town in South Africa, Graaff-Reinet hosts one of the highest concentrations of monuments in the country.
 Alternatively, you can walk around and do some sightseeing on your own.

 Day 10 begins with a hike in the mountains of Lesotho, soaking up the beautiful scenery and fresh mountain air.
-We hike to a village where we get to meet the local Basotho people and find out more about their way of life.
+We hike to a village where you get to meet the local Basotho people and find out more about their way of life.
 The Basotho are known for their traditional straw hats, colourful textiles and hardy ponies.

 We camp at a mountain lodge with shared ablution facilities and a bar on day nine and ten.

-We spend the next day exploring mountain paths and enjoying the beauty the towering Drakensberg Mountains.
+We spend the next day exploring mountain paths and enjoying the beauty of the towering Drakensberg Mountains.
 The Drakensberg Mountains are South Africa’s highest peaks, also widely considered the most beautiful.

-Our campsite, with shared ablution facilities, is at a resort with a pool, bar, internet and laundry services.
+Our campsite (with shared ablution facilities) is at a resort with a pool, bar, internet and laundry services.

-In the late afternoon we enter the bustling city of Durban, South Africa’s largest port and well-known surfing destination.
+In the late afternoon, we enter the bustling city of Durban, South Africa’s largest port and well-known surfing destination.
 Although our safari ends upon arrival in Durban, most safari groups choose to go out for an optional meal at one of the excellent Indian restaurants in Durban and enjoy this coastal city’s vibrant nightlife.